A packet of ready rolled puff pastry from the freezer. TICK.

 And there you have it - all you'll be needing to rustle up these particularly tasty + oh so very easy Tomato and Pesto Tarts.

-There are 6 quick stages to making these tarts and the stages look like this -
+There are 6 quick stages to making these Tomato and Pesto Tarts and the stages look like this -

-- Cut the ready rolled pastry into 6 equal squares and place the squares on 2 lightly greased baking trays.
+- Cut the ready rolled pastry into 6 equal squares and place the squares on 2 greased baking trays.
+To be certain that there will be no hideous 'puff pastry sticking to the tray like glue' situation, I also lightly flour the trays.

 - Next, put a large teaspoon of pesto in the centre of each square and spread it gently to the edge of the border.